-Moments after entering the gorge, the sounds of the city are drowned out by rushing water and the wild and exotic setting of the water carved gorge takes over.
+Moments after entering the gorge, the sounds of the city are drowned out by rushing water and the wild and exotic setting of the water-carved gorge takes over.
 As is the case with other gorges and waterfalls throughout the Finger Lakes, the dramatic waterfalls arise from the region’s origins as an ancient sea bed.
-Layer upon layer of sediment were created either by shale, limestone or sandstone as the ancient sea bed and its millennia of deposits fluctuated.
+Layer upon layer of sediment was created either by shale, limestone, or sandstone as the ancient sea bed and its millennia of deposits fluctuated.
 Crumbly shale is easily eroded but sandstone is more resistant and this divergence in erodibility is what creates the waterfalls and deeply cut gorges.
-Handsome stone work, staircases and a stone-faced bridge found at the midpoint of the trail provides innumerable photo ops and dramatic scenes.
+Handsome stonework, staircases, and a stone-faced bridge found at the midpoint of the trail provide innumerable photo ops and dramatic scenes.

 The lower “trailhead” is located at Treman Triangle Park in Ithaca off of Linn Street, while the upper “trailhead” is behind Cornell’s Schwartz Center for Theatre Arts on the Cornell campus.
 The theatre is across a roundabout along College Avenue next to Collegetown Bagels, a popular sandwich shop.
 Street parking is limited near campus, but there is one large pay lot, the Dryden Road garage, nearly due south of the upper gorge trail entrance and accessible off of Dryden Road.